 This page is intended to support parents and carers if they want to find sources of information or advice relating to well-being.
-If you have concerns or are worried about your child's well-being, please contact the relevant student manager at school who will be able to discuss the matter with you.
+If you have concerns or are worried about your child's well-being, please contact the relevant student advisor at school who will be able to discuss the matter with you.

 The Well-being Team

 Resilience Strategy - Ms Acosta

 Director of Sixth Form - Mr Barker (AHT/DSL)

 Chair of Governors & Safeguarding - Mrs Sally Dyson (Contact through Main Office).

 These links will take you outside the TGS website.
 Inclusion of any link does not imply endorsement or approval by TGS of the linked website, its operator or its content nor is TGS responsible for the content of any website or web page outside of our own.
 We will make reasonable efforts to ensure the content available on linked websites is not defamatory or offensive.

 We have reviewed a wide range of websites for parents that give information and advice relating to all aspects of safeguarding.
 There are hundreds of sites available on the internet aimed at parents and we hope that our review and recommendations will help save time, should you wish to find some reliable and up-to-date details on a particular issue.

 The sites are outlined on the document: